Öoo: Development

-Öoo ws developed by Japanese independent game developer Nama Takahashi, who previously developed the game Elechead.
+Öoo was developed by Japanese independent game developer Nama Takahashi, who previously developed the game ElecHead.
 The game's pixel art was created by artist Hachinos.
 Takahashi stated the game's concept came from practical and personal motivations, aiming to "thoroughly experiment with a single mechanic", whilst also allowing "for a wide range of gameplay experiences while keeping the development workload manageable".
 A game demo was released for Steam Next Fest in June 2025.

+Öoo was released on the Nintendo Switch on 3 March 2026, with the PlayStation 5 and Xbox Series X/S versions releasing later the same month on 11 March and 18 March respectively.
+The console versions were published by AMATA Games.

 Reception

 Several critics named Öoo as one of the best titles of the year, comparing it to titles including Animal Well and Celeste.
 Critics praised the puzzle game design.
 Many appreciated how the game required players to experiment with mechanics to find solutions, with Moises Taveras of The A.V.
 Club stating the game is "constantly teaching the player to throw away what they believe to be the conventions of platforming logic, and think outside the box in order to make breakthroughs".
 The game's short length and focus on its key mechanics were praised.
 John Walker of Kotaku said the game's lack of upgrades or additional bombs focused on demonstrating "imagination for how [the bombs] can be used in ever-more interesting ways".
 Inverse similarly observed that the game's "genius puzzle design" introduced new mechanics and solutions "with just two buttons and not a single word".
-Kris Holt of Engadget commended the game's "thought, care and detail" behind the game's design.
+Kris Holt of Engadget commended the "thought, care and detail" behind the game's design.
 Praise was also directed to the game's visual and audio design, with Inverse praising the "cheerful and clean" art and the use of theme variation in the game's soundtrack.

+The Academy of Interactive Arts & Sciences nominated Öoo for Outstanding Achievement in Game Design at the 29th Annual D.I.C.E.
+Awards.